 Laser skin treatment results are based on ideal circumstances often skewed by pregnancy.
 The treatment results do not take into effect the edema and stretching of the skin associated with pregnancy.
 While the effect of the laser skin treatment may appear successful while pregnant, once the baby is born and skin returns to normal, the effect may not be so pleasing.

 Skin changes during pregnancy are associated with increased hormone levels.
 Pregnancy hormones are responsible for the natural changes in the body and the progression of the pregnancy.
 After the fetus is born, it can take six months to a year for the effects of pregnancy hormones to subside, which means laser skin treatments should not be performed until at least one year after birth.

-Skin numbing creams used during laser skin treatments can reach the blood stream.
-This means mothers who are breast-feeding may need to wait longer before scheduling any laser skin treatment.
-Once in the blood stream, the numbing solution may pass into breast milk and thus be delivered to baby.
-According to medical information on EMLA, or skin numbing Lidocaine and Prilocaine, women who are pregnant or breastfeeding should talk with their pediatrician or obstetrician before using the cream; EMLA has been found in breast milk.
+Skin numbing creams used during laser skin treatments can reach the bloodstream.
+This means mothers who are breastfeeding may need to wait longer before scheduling any laser skin treatment.
+Once in the bloodstream, the numbing solution may pass into breast milk and thus be delivered to the baby.
+According to the medical information on EMLA, or skin numbing Lidocaine and Prilocaine, women who are pregnant or breastfeeding should talk with their pediatrician or obstetrician before using the cream; EMLA has been found in breast milk.

 While studies conducted on pregnant rats have revealed laser skin treatments have negative effects on the fetus, there have been no formal studies on pregnant humans to back up these findings.
 That said, both laser skin treatment and the use of skin numbing solutions should be postponed during pregnancy and breast-feeding.